DSLsofMath/ValiantAgda/README.md

 # ValiantAgda

+This repository contains the agda code underlying the paper

-Certified Context-Free Parsing: A formalisation of Valiant's Algorithm in Agda
+  Certified Context-Free Parsing: A formalisation of Valiant's Algorithm in Agda Bernady & Jansson
+  Accepted for LMCS 2015-12-22